 - A “license limitation program” limits the number, size, and specific operation of vessels in groundfish fisheries.
 This helps prevent the “race for fish,” where fishermen would compete against one another to catch as many fish before the catch limit was reached and the fishery closed, leading to unsafe fishing practices, market instability, and high levels of bycatch.

 Off the West Coast, Dover sole have been harvested by trawlers since World War II, and caught incidentally before then in directed fisheries for English and petrale sole.
-Annual landings have averaged over 8,200 metric tons (18.1 million pounds) since 2001 on the West Coast.
+Annual landings have averaged more than 8,200 metric tons (18.1 million pounds) since 2001 on the West Coast.
+In 2012 more than 15 million pounds of Dover sole were harvested off the West Coast.

 Dover sole make up a substantial portion of annual revenues from the West Coast trawl fishery.
-In 2009, Dover sole landings were valued at $8.7 million, and 2010 landings in 2010 were valued at $7 million.
+In 2009, Dover sole landings were valued at $8.7 million, 2010 landings were valued at $7 million, 2011 landings were valued at $6.9 million, and 2012 landings were valued at more than $6.5 million.

 Dover sole harvested off the West Coast and Alaska is not the same fish as European Dover sole (Solea vulgaris), a premier whitefish that has been the mainstay of the European seafood scene for generations.
 (Seafood Business, 2011)